 The best policy, as your mom taught you, is to always tell the truth.
 Having an at-fault accident on your record is not ideal, but there are worse things, and if you drive carefully, in a few years it will all just be a distant memory.

 If you have a less-than-perfect driving record, there are a number of insurance companies that would still be happy to insure you.
-Mitchell & Whale works with more than 40 different insurers, so when you call us for a quote, you can feel confident that you’re getting the best deal available.
+Mitchell & Whale works with more than 40 different insurers, so when you call us for a quote or use our online car insurance quoter, you can feel confident that you’re getting the best deal available.

 Ask Adam – How long do tickets or claims stay on my record for insurance purposes?